StanislavII/StanislavII/README.md

-# Hi, there I'm Stanislav 👋
+# Hi there, I'm Stanislav 👋
 Ama middle data scientist with more than 2 years of commertial experience.
 I have pretty-well knowledge in math analysis and game theory 🧐

 * I am currently studyind at HSE Faculty of Computer Science 🤓